Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations

 It is quite classical that a sufficient condition to ensure existence for \eqref{(3)} is that the velocity field to be compressive, in the following sense: \begin{definition} We say that the function $b$ satisfies the one-sided Lipschitz (OSL) condition if

-in the sense of duality on $(t_1,t_2)$, and $\hat{a}_\rho=a(W'*\rho)$ a.e. \end{definition} This allows at first to give a meaning to the notion of distributional solution, but it turns out that uniqueness is a crucial issue.
-For that, a key point is a precise definition of the product $\hat{a}_\rho\rho$, as we shall see in more details in Section \ref{vel:flux} below.
+in the sense of duality on $(t_1,t_2)$, and $\widehat{a}_\rho=a(W'*\rho)$ a.e.
+We emphasize that it means that the final datum for \eqref{(3)} should be at $t_2$ instead of $T$. \end{definition} This allows at first to give a meaning to the notion of distributional solution, but it turns out that uniqueness is a crucial issue.
+For that, a key point is a precise definition of the product $\widehat{a}_\rho\rho$, as we shall see in more details in Section \ref{vel:flux} below.

 We now state the main theorems about duality solutions for the aggregation equation \eqref{EqInter}.
 Existence of such solutions in a measure space has been obtained in \cite{jamesnv} in the particular case $W(x)=\frac 12 e^{-|x|}$ and a similar result is presented in \cite{CRAS} when $W(x)=-|x|/2$ which appears in many applications in physics or biology.
-We extend here these results for a general potential satisfying assumptions {\bf (A0)--(A3)}.
-However to do so, we have, as in \cite{Carrillo}, to restrict ourself to the linear case, that is $a=\mbox{id}$. \begin{theorem}[Duality solutions, linear case] Let $W$ satisfy assumptions {\bf (A0)--(A3)} and $a=\mbox{id}$.
+We extend here these results for a general potential satisfying assumptions {\bf (A0)--(A4)}.
+However to do so, we have, as in \cite{Carrillo}, to restrict ourselves to the linear case, that is $a=\mbox{id}$. \begin{theorem}[Duality solutions, linear case] Let $W$ satisfy assumptions {\bf (A0)--(A4)} and $a=\mbox{id}$.
 Assume that $\rho^{ini}\in \calP_1(\RR)$.
-Then for any $T>0$, there exists a unique $\rho\in\smes$ such that $\rho(0)=\rho^{ini}$, $\rho(t)\in \calP_1(\RR)$ for any $t\in (0,T)$, and $\rho$ is a duality solution to equation \eqref{EqInter} with universal representative $\hat a_\rho$ in \eqref{rhodis} defined by
+Then for any $T>0$, there exists a unique $\rho\in\smes$ such that $\rho(0)=\rho^{ini}$, $\rho(t)\in \calP_1(\RR)$ for any $t\in (0,T)$, and $\rho$ is a duality solution to equation \eqref{EqInter} with universal representative $\widehat{a}_\rho$ in \eqref{rhodis} defined by

-Moreover we have $\rho = X_\# \rho^{ini}$ where $X$ is the backward flow corresponding to $\hat{a}_\rho$. \end{theorem}
+Moreover we have $\rho = X_\# \rho^{ini}$ where $X$ is the backward flow corresponding to $\widehat{a}_\rho$. \end{theorem}